LamphiUSC/599ProjectWork/Assignment3/ReadMe.txt

 	   -- Run Within_25_miles_count/negative_bar.html to draw negative-bar chart in Firefox

 3) Under elasticsearch_visualization:
+	a) TSV_To_JSON_ES.py is a script which converts the TSV to JSON and also indexes the same into ElasticSearch
 	b) Modify the config file under /usr/local/etc/elasticsearch/elasticsearch.yml to enable CORS http.cors.enabled: true
 		http.cors.allow-origin: "/.*/"